Population Matters

-Population Matters, formerly known as the Optimum Population Trust, is a UK-based charity that addresses population size and its effects on environmental sustainability.
-It considers population growth as a major contributor to environmental degradation, biodiversity loss, resource depletion and climate change.
-The group promotes ethical, choice-based solutions through lobbying, campaigning and awareness-raising.
+Population Matters, formerly known as the Optimum Population Trust, is a UK-based charity that works at the intersection of population, environmental sustainability, and human rights, including women's empowerment and leadership, sexual and reproductive health and rights (SRHR), and international development.
+The group promotes human rights and ethical, choice-based solutions through research, campaigning and awareness-raising.

 History and background

 Population Matters was launched as the Optimum Population Trust following a meeting on 24 July 1991 by the late David Willey and others concerned about population numbers and sustainability.
 They were impelled to act by the failure of United Kingdom governments to respond to population growth and threats to sustainability.

 The Optimum Population Trust prepared analyses and lobbied on issues affected by population growth.
 It was granted charitable status on 9 May 2006.
 Population Matters was adopted as its new name in 2011.

 Views and aims

-Population Matters highlights how rapid human population growth has fueled the destruction of nature and natural resource depletion.
+Population Matters highlights how rapid human population growth has fuelled the destruction of nature and natural resource depletion.
 The charity promotes positive, voluntary measures to achieve a sustainable human population size that enables everyone to have a decent quality of life while safeguarding our natural environment.

-The United Nations projects that global population size will reach 9.7 billion in the year 2050 and 10.9 in 2100, which illustrates the urgency of the matter, according to the organisation.